umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/projects.md

 My position is funded by the *Diputación Foral de Gipuzkoa*.

-The research project focuses on dynamically disordered materials for energy-related applications, kinetics of phase transformations, and confinement in guest-host systems.
+The research project focuses on dynamically disordered materials for energy-related applications, kinetics of phase transformations, and confinement in crystalline guest-host systems.

 I am also grateful for the support of large-scale facilities: the Institut Laue-Langevin and European Synchrotron Radiation Facility in Grenoble, France, and the ISIS Neutron and Muon Source at RAL in Didcot, UK.